Varprox/varprox/sphinx/source/index.rst

 - Methods for minimizing separable non-linear least squares problems with penalizations and box constraints on variables.

+- Non linear model fitting in engineering.

-- Applications to the inference for stochastic processes.
+- Applications to the statistical inference for stochastic processes.

 Installation from sources